 When in Prague, you can’t miss the Charles Bridge, a medieval stone arch bridge crossing the Vltava river in the heart of the city.
 Given its position as the main pedestrian route linking the Old Town Square with Prague Castle, Charles Bridge is just a short walk from some of the other popular sites in the city.

 King Charles IV originally commissioned the bridge in 1357, after its predecessor, the Judith Bridge, was destroyed by floods in 1342.
 The bridge was originally constructed in the Gothic style and was intended to function as a venue for knight tournaments.
 Eventually, with an influx of Catholic influence in the 1700s, the once-spartan bridge was eventually adorned with 75 larger-than-life Baroque statues that create an alleyway along the bridge’s exterior.
-Not only is the bridge itself a site worth exploring, the area surrounding it, the Historic Center of Prague, is so charming and well-preserved, but it’s also listed as a UNESCO World Heritage site.
+Not only is the bridge itself a site worth exploring, but the area surrounding it, the Historic Center of Prague, is so charming and well-preserved, and it’s also listed as a UNESCO World Heritage site.

 Perhaps, unsurprisingly, the Charles Bridge is a popular destination for tourists, with a healthy mix of visitors, locals, and street performers flooding the bridge during the day.
 If you’re looking for the best time to see the bridge, come early in the morning- you’ll have the bridge all to yourself and be able to drink in the beautiful view of the Vltava River and the city of Prague.

 By Dymphe from Dymabroad

 One of the most enjoyable landmarks in the Czech Republic is the Dancing House.
-This is another building you can find in the capital of the country, in Prague.
+This is another building you can find in Prague’s capital.
 More specifically, you can find it in the area of New Town next to the Jirásek Bridge.